Asymptotic Syzygies of Weighted Projective Spaces

 This example is again small enough that we can compute the Betti table in Macaulay2, shown below.

 We see that this table extends through row 6, as anticipated by Example \ref{ex:P(1,1,3)Reg}.
-However, the the highest degree element that can be in $\overline{M}$ is $m = x_1^4x_2^4y^4$ which has degree $4$.
-In the previous arguments, we have stated that $\deg(m)$ gave the index of the row where that monomial yields nonzero entries.
-However, this is only true in examples where $\overline{S}$ is generated in degree 1.
-In this setting, the monomial $m$ will yield the nonzero Betti entry $\beta_{9,15}$ -- we have to track the syzygies very carefully to see this.
+However, the the highest degree monomial in $\overline{M}$ is $m = x_1^4x_2^4y^4$, which has degree $4$.
+In the previous arguments, $\deg(m)$ gave the index of the row where that monomial yields nonzero entries; however, this is only true in examples where $\overline{S}$ is generated in degree 1.
+In this setting, $m$ will yield the nonzero Betti entry at $\beta_{9,15}$, but we have to track the syzygies very carefully to see this.

 Note that $m$ is annihilated by every generator of $\overline{S}$, so we expect it to give a nonzero entry in column 9 via the term

 However, since $z_{10}$ and $z_{11}$ each have degree 2, each one bumps the nonzero Betti entry down a row from its expected location.
 Thus, $m$ will actually correspond to a nonzero Betti entry in column 9 of row $\deg(m) + 2 = 6$ (namely, $\beta_{9,15}$).